DPR Group Privacy statement

 Your information may be shared with our appointed third-party agents and suppliers in order to support our processing.
 These third parties will only have access to your information in order for them to perform specific tasks with a lawful basis and they may not use it for any other purposes.

-We may also pass your information on to financial organisations, credit reference agencies and tracing agencies.
+We may also pass your information on to financial organisations, credit reference agencies and tracing agencies as per our legal requirements.
 We may disclose your information to our professional advisers for the purpose of obtaining professional advice or to other third parties if we have a legal obligation to do so.
 We reserve the right to monitor, review, retain and/or disclose any information as necessary to satisfy any applicable law, regulation, legal process or governmental request.

 If you fail to provide personal information